Studying abroad enhances your CV and broadens your horizons

 Please follow these steps to apply to study abroad with LJMU:

-- Submit your application form by email to GoAbroad@ljmu.ac.uk by Sunday 17 February 2019 (only electronic submissions will be accepted)
+- Submit your application form online by Sunday 16 February 2020 at 23:59 (only electronic submissions will be accepted)

 - Applications will not be accepted after the deadline unless there are mitigating circumstances as to why you could not complete the application on time

-- Check your student email to see if you have been successful.
-If you have, submit an acceptance letter, committing to both the proposed study abroad opportunity and attendance at compulsory pre-departure sessions
+- We will contact students no later than Monday 2nd March 2020 with our decision, so check your student email to see if you have been successful.
+If you have, submit an acceptance letter, committing to both the proposed study abroad opportunity and attendance at compulsory pre-departure session

 All completed applications submitted by the deadline will be assessed by a committee comprising of academic and professional members of staff.
 The panel will allocate students to a host institution and confirm the student’s nomination and the host institution’s suitability with the student’s programme of study at LJMU.
 Students will then be informed of the outcome of their application by a specified date outlined in the application guidelines.
 Unsuccessful applicants will be offered general feedback, but individual feedback cannot be given due to the high number of applications expected.
 Host university spaces are allocated to the strongest applicants and these decisions cannot be appealed by students.